 An electronic copy of the dissertation abstract should also be uploaded to the Education Portal (use the MS-word template and also e-mail to the Educational Programs Coordinator).
-This will be published on the department's website.

 Summary of the Requirements for the Ph.D.
 Degree in Medical Physics